92181/calculator/README.md

 # JS Calculator

-A lightweight calculator template, It gives a good illustration on how a calculator parses a string and resolves the containing calculation.
+A small and lightweight calculator library/template, It gives a good illustration on how a calculator parses a string and resolves the containing calculation.
 It has no dependencies and can be used freely in a web application for example.
-It is also fairly light-weight, the not minified version is just 3.6 KB.
+It is also fairly light-weight, the not minified version is just 1.44 KB.
 It deals with floating point innaccuracies accordingly.

 # Usage